Intranet vs. Extranet: Differences & Comparison (With Examples)

 What is an Extranet?

 An extranet is a private network.
-It allows business partners, suppliers, and other authorized parties to communicate.
+It allows businesses, vendors, suppliers, partners, and other authorized parties to communicate.
 The extranet is accessible to designated people from outside the company.
 It can be shared by more than one organization, such as a business that allows its vendors to access the company extranet for product and billing purposes.

 The extranet is used for business-to-business functions.
 It’s ideal for exchanging large volumes of data between business partners.
 An extranet can also be used to monitor issues and deal with any issues relating to a company’s products and services.